-The Career Services office functions to help students and alumni develop their career goals and objectives, and to cultivate relationships with potential employers.
-Students are served by the Career Services office beginning October 15th of the first year of law school as they evaluate their career goals in terms of specialization, geographic placement, and personal preferences.
-The Director assists students in resume and cover letter preparation, assists with job searches, arranges for on-campus interviewing, facilitates student attendance at job fairs, coordinates applications for judicial clerkships, and provides programming regarding various career-related topics.
+The Career Services Director counsels students and alumni regarding their career aspirations and, in conjunction with ASL's Writing Specialist, advises students on resume and cover letter preparation.
+The Director further assists students with job searches, arranges on-campus interviewing, facilitates student attendance at job fairs, coordinates applications for judicial clerkships, and provides programming regarding various career-related topics.
+The Director also organizes resume collections for potential employers who are unable to recruit on campus.